icg-gravwaves/chisqnet/docs/index.md

-## chisqnet: Auto-tuning of Chi-Squared Tests for Gravitational Wave Searches with Machine Learning
+## Using machine learning to auto-tune chi-squared tests for gravitational wave searches

-This page contains links to the relevant codes used in the work "chisqnet: Auto-tuning of Chi-Squared Tests for Gravitational Wave Searches with Machine Learning".
+This page contains links to the relevant codes used in the work "Using machine learning to auto-tune chi-squared tests for gravitational wave searches".

 ### Code